-He has not seen a GP or a dentist for several years and has difficulty when prompted to recall the details about the dates and events that led to him sleeping in the stairwells of blocks of flats.
+He has not seen a GP or a dentist for several years and has difficulty when prompted in recalling the details of the dates and events that led to him sleeping in the stairwells of blocks of flats.

-He remembers being threatened by a ferocious dog in the block of flats and how he took to sleeping on the commons after that.
+He remembers being threatened by a ferocious dog in a block of flats and how he took to sleeping on the commons after that.

 Homeless after the death of a parent

 In time it became clear that he did not succeed to a tenancy following the bereavement of his only elderly parent.

 After getting to know him in the shelters it was easier to understand how his journey to homelessness began with a succession of problems arising many years ago.

 Structure at a time of confusion

 The shelter was an opportunity for the guest to start to turn his fortunes around, a place which provided hot meals, companionship and a daily structure at a time of confusion and reduced circumstances.